adanque-eqr/SQLAlert/README.md

 ## Abstract:

-Under construction: The intention for this is to log, track and configure email alerts from Python applications.
+Under construction: The intention for this is to log, track and configure email alerts from SQL applications.
 With the email subscription model and a configuration area for if a recipient wants to receive all emails ie successful/fail/warn or fail/warn or just fail notifications.

-Note: This is a stand alone capable solution architected to be modular, elastic and fluid and thus able to be migrated easily regardless of cloud platform.
-With a dependency on a relational database engine and python 3.9 or higher.

-## Python Libraries

 ## Relation DB Objects